How to Wash a Quilt Properly: Quick and Easy Guide

 Learning how to wash a quilt for the first time can be nerve-wracking.
 An especially old quilt can be very delicate and difficult to fix.
 You need to remember the following things:

-1. Before washing, inspect your quilt for loose threads, stains, or tears.
+- Before you wash a quilt, inspect your quilt for loose threads, stains, or tears.

-2. Remember not to squeeze too hard when washing your quilt, or use a gentler cycle to rinse the fabric instead of hand washing it.
+- Remember to never squeeze too hard when you wash a quilt, or use a gentler cycle to rinse the fabric instead of hand washing it.

 Handwashing is better than using a washing machine, especially for antique, hand-quilted, or applied quilts.
 Don’t scrub too vigorously; gently agitate your quilt as you wash it.